 | Industrial Carbon | Insulation, fillers |

-Energy & Power: Hydrogen turbines, fuel cells, grid stabilization
+- Energy & Power: Hydrogen turbines, Fuel cells, Backup power systems, Grid stabilization

 | Parameter | Grey | Blue | Turquoise | Green |